LogME: Practical Assessment of Pre-trained Models for Transfer Learning: Comparing LogME to re-training head

 \section{Comparing LogME to re-training head}

-A na\"ive way to measure the relationship between features and labels is to train a classification / regression head for the downstream task, and to use the head's performance as an assessment.
+A na\"ive way to measure the relationship between features and labels is to train a classification / regression head for the downstream task, and to use the head's performance as an assessment (sometimes it is called ``linear probing'' or ``linear protocol evaluation'').
 Actually we have considered this idea but find that it works not as well as expected.

 The issues of re-training head are studied by researchers in visual representation learning, too. \citet{kolesnikov_revisiting_2019} found that (1) re-training head by second-order optimization is impractical; (2) first-order optimization with gradients is sensitive to the learning rate schedule and takes a long time to converge.